 - The Patatas’ CaseStudy is one possible solution.

 Cyberbullying traumatises victims and their loved ones, leaving emotional scars that are difficult to overcome.
-Cyberbullying changed the lives of Mallory’s loved ones forever.
-Even though we cannot change the past, we can still try and do whatever we can to support all the other Mallorys in the world who may be struggling with cyberbullying.
+It changed the lives of Mallory’s loved ones forever.
+Even though we cannot change the past, we can still try and do whatever we can to support all the other Mallorys in the world who may be struggling with this problem.
 The Patatas is determined to help lower the chances of a similar tragedy from befalling another family.
 We believe that the danger of cyberbullying is real and avoidable.

 It is never too late to act now, and we offer CaseStudy as a possible solution.
 If you would like to explore how The Patatas’s CaseStudy can lower the incidence rate of cyberbullying in schools, please contact us at email@example.com.
 Let’s work together to implement CaseStudy as a possible line of defence against cyberbullying.